ddmitov/perl-executing-browser/README.md

 * **2.** Write [a settings JavaScript object](#perl-scripts-api) for every Perl script you are going to run.

 * **3.** Write your Perl scripts.
   Input from local HTML forms is read just like reading POST or GET requests in a Perl CGI script.
-Use the [get-post-test.pl](resources/app/perl/get-post-test.pl) file as an example.
+  You may use the [get-post-test.pl](resources/app/perl/get-post-test.pl) file as an example.

 * **4.** Connect your Perl scripts to your local HTML page using [one of the three possible methods](#perl-scripts-api).